tomasdembelli/find_my_pictures/README.md

 [`some/path/image_1`, `another/path/image_209`, ...]
 ```
 #### Step 4: Saving the positevely identified pictures in a folder of choice.
-- `image_list`: (optional) This is necessary if this method is used for saving a list of files in a folder of choice.
+- `file_list`: (optional) This is necessary if this method is used for saving a list of files in a folder of choice.
 - `folder`: If not given `output` folder will be used.
 - `copy`: If False, the positive matched image files will be moved from `input_stack` folder to `output` folder.
 If True, they will be copied (duplicated).
 ```python